ksaad20/OpenEDA/README.md

 └── tests/               # Test suite

 Contributing
 We welcome contributions from the community!
-Whether you're fixing a bug, adding a new PDK, or improving our AI models, your help matters.
+Whether you are fixing a bug, adding a new PDK, or improving our AI models, your help matters.
 Please read our Contributing Guide and Contributor License Agreement before submitting a pull request.

 License